yhwu/primer/README.md

    primer_end	#0 based

 Note:
-   1. primer is converted to upper cases.
+   1. primer is always converted to upper cases.
    2. sequence is not converted.
    3. N, ?, . in primer matches all.
    4. N in sequence does not matche any.
+   5. Other characters follow IUPAC nucleotide code.

 [yhwu@local primer]$ ./trimprimer
 Usage: